 The Northern Quarter holds a treasure trove of vintage and independent shops, vibrant street art, trendy bars and restaurants, and buzzing music venues.
 World famous Afflecks Palace has four floors of independent designers and traders.
 While the Manchester Craft & Design Centre houses artists studios selling the best local design, jewellery, bags and accessories in a restored Victorian fish and poultry market.
 For a lively night out, the area is full of live music venues showcasing local and international bands.

 Salford Quays, the northern home of the BBC, is just a short tram ride from the city centre.
 Grab a bargain at the Lowry Outlet with up to 70% off high street and designer clothes.
 Then relax at one of the many riverside bars and restaurants.
 Explore the iconic Imperial War Museum North for immersive and unsettling stories of war; it’s the first building in the UK designed by internationally-acclaimed architect Daniel Libeskind.
 Just across the river, Corrie fans can walk the cobbled streets on a tour of the original filming location.
 Finish your day at The Lowry and enjoy theatre, opera, musicals, dance, music, comedy or visual art at this world-class arts centre on the waterfront.

 Staying longer?
-Visit Manchester has 101 things to do in Greater Manchester
+Visit 101 things to do in Greater Manchester